folio-org/mod-notes/README.md

-The interface provides the usual CRUD operations POST/PUT/GET/DELETE on /notes and /notes/$id, as well as a GET interface on /notes/_self to list all notes created or updated by the current user.
+The interface provides the usual CRUD operations POST/PUT/GET/DELETE on /notes and /notes/$id, as well as a GET interface on /notes/_self to list all notes created by the current user.
 See the RAML for precise definitions.

 The GET interfaces accept a query as usual, for example `notes/?query=link=users`.
 Querying on the link is practical to limit to notes on given types of items,